Get Outside to Win a Sweet Prize Package!

 WWA will choose a winner based on the highest number of quality, detailed RIMS Assessments submitted during the contest period on Colorado’s national forests during the contest timeframe.
 This contest is open to the public.

 - Ski Kind trucker hat

 - 2 free tickets to their closest BCFF screening in the 2024-25 tour season

 WWA and CMC will share reports with the Forest Service on a regular basis.
 In addition, most visitor use/facilities assessments are visible on the app for all users, so if you are monitoring a particular area with some frequency you will be able to track issues like parking and plowing.
 Violation and conflict reports are confidential but will be shared with Forest Service staff (for the purposes of planning, plan implementation, monitoring and management rather than for direct enforcement).

 By providing a systematic method for volunteers to monitor winter recreation use on public lands, and to report specific issues and conflicts, we hope to help land managers better understand winter recreation use and trends in specific places.
 This will support our efforts to advocate for thoughtful winter travel planning, for additional Forest Service enforcement capacity in places where persistent Wilderness/non-motorized incursions occur, and investments in winter recreation infrastructure such as trailhead plowing, signage and educational resources, and facilities.
-This monitoring is also an essential component to implementation of new winter travel plans, such as the recently-completed Stanislaus OSV plan.
+This monitoring is also an essential component to implementation of new winter travel plans.

 To learn more about using RIMS for winter recreation monitoring, check out the video embedded above.
 Prior to becoming a certified RIMS user, you must take the online tutorial available on the CMC website here.